 Simmel emphasizes also the diversity of "positions" (dominant or dominated; competition or alliance; love or hate, etc.) simultaneously occupied by the same person in the different circles she belongs to and on the variation of these "positions" from a relationship to another among the same circle.
-He takes as an example for the second scenario, the case of "private teachers": "The private tutor has to have the advantage on his pupil, he has to dominate him and to lead him - whereas in the same time he is a servant, and the other one is the master.
-"The diversity of circles let the actor live phenomenon of compensation from the one to the other, and to satisfy different "likings" or "aspirations".
-Unlike Durkheim, who envisages the stakes such as scientific reputation, military glory, moral authority, political power or wealth, only in an "unfold" perspective of groups or professional milieu emanating from the division of labor, Simmel draws consequences from this differentiation of some forms of "honor" from an individual point of view ("folded"): "In this way, different aspects of a person can obey to different conceptions of honor, that are as reflections of the different groups this person belongs to at the same time.
-9" Belonging to different circles, it is internalizing stakes, orientations or logics that are heterogeneous, and potentially contradictory.
+He takes as an example for the second scenario, the case of "private teachers": "The private tutor has to have the advantage on his pupil, he has to dominate him and to lead him - whereas in the same time he is a servant, and the other one is the master.8" The diversity of circles let the actor live phenomenon of compensation from the one to the other, and to satisfy different "likings" or "aspirations".
+Unlike Durkheim, who envisages the stakes such as scientific reputation, military glory, moral authority, political power or wealth, only in an "unfold" perspective of groups or professional milieu emanating from the division of labor, Simmel draws consequences from this different aspects of a person can obey to different conceptions of honor, that are as reflections of the different groups this person belongs to at the same time.^{9,} Belonging to different circles, it is internalizing stakes, orientations or logics that are heterogeneous, and potentially contradictory.